 - Plate and serve with chicken strips on top.

 If you don’t have a Greek seasoning blend on hand, you can replace this with an Italian seasoning blend.
+If the Greek seasoning you're using has salt, you can omit the other salt from the chicken ingredients.

 If you’re going to serve the dressing immediately, you may want to omit the sugar.
 Once it has time to meld with the other flavors (at least 30 minutes), it adds a nice layer to the sauce, but it does need that time to incorporate.